rsheldiii/solidoodle2-marlin/README.md

 You need to have the Arduino0022 IDE installed.
 If you have a later version, you'll need to downgrade.

 PC Users: A version of Arduino022 already setup for this firmware is now available in the download section.
 Simply unzip into a folder of your choice.
-Skip to step 4. **Edit: I have accidentily deleted this, can someone provide a copy?
+Skip to step 4. **Edit: Github have depracated downloads, therefore this file is no longer available.

-MAC Users: Download from:
+Download from:

 -http://arduino.cc/hu/Main/Software

-#Step 2  (Mac only)
+#Step 2

 Clone the repository at